List of unmanned aerial vehicle applications: Journalism

 Journalists are interested in using UAVs for newsgathering.
-The College of Journalism and Mass Communications at University of Nebraska-Lincoln established the Drone Journalism Lab.
+The College of Journalism and Mass Communications at the University of Nebraska–Lincoln established the Drone Journalism Lab.
 University of Missouri created the Missouri Drone Journalism Program.
 The Professional Society of Drone Journalists was established in 2011.
 UAVs have covered disasters such as typhoons.
 A coalition of 11 news organizations is working with the Mid-Atlantic Aviation Partnership at Virginia Tech on how reporters could use unmanned aircraft to gather news.

 Law enforcement

 Many police departments in India have procured UAVs for law and order and aerial surveillance.

 UAVs have been used for domestic police work in Canada and the United States.
 A dozen US police forces had applied for UAV permits by March 2013.
 UAVs have been used by U.S. Customs and Border Protection since 2005. with plans to use armed UAVs.
 The FBI stated in 2013 that they use UAVs for "surveillance".

 In 2014, it was reported that five English police forces had obtained or operated UAVs for observation.
 Merseyside police caught a car thief with a UAV in 2010, but the UAV was lost during a subsequent training exercise and the police stated the UAV would not be replaced due to operational limitations and the cost of staff training.

 Approximately 167 police and fire departments bought unmanned aerial vehicles in the United States in 2016, double the number that were purchased in 2015.

 In August 2013, the Italian defence company Selex ES provided an unarmed surveillance UAV to the Democratic Republic of Congo to monitor movements of armed groups in the region and to protect the civilian population more effectively.

 Dutch train networks use tiny UAVs to look out for graffiti as an alternative to CCTV cameras.